Stubs

 return random.randint(1, max)

-Another repository could reference this function with a stub, and then call it:
+Another module could reference this function with a stub, and then call it:

 def random_int(max: int) -> int: